alice-biometrics/onboarding-ios/README.md

 How can we get the `userToken` to start testing ALiCE Onboarding technology?

-`AliceOnboarding` can be used with two differnet modes of authentication:
+`AliceOnboarding` can be used with two differnet authentication modes:

-* Using ALiCE Onboarding Sandbox: Recommended only in the early stages of integration.
+* Trial (Using ALiCE Onboarding Sandbox): Recommended only in the early stages of integration.
     - Pros: This mode do not need backend integration.
     - Cons: Security.
-* Using your Backend: In a production deployment we strongly recommend to use your backend to obtain required TOKENS.
+* Production (Using your Backend): In a production deployment we strongly recommend to use your backend to obtain required TOKENS.
     - Pros: Security.
 Only your backend is able to do critical operations.
     - Cons: Needs some integration in your backend.

-##### Trial (Sandbox)
+#### Trial (Sandbox)

 If you want to test the technology without integrate it with your backend, you can use our Sandbox Service.
 This service associates a user mail with the ALiCE Onboarding `user_id`.
 You can create an user and obtain its `USER_TOKEN` already linked with the email.